nus-cs2103-AY2122S1/tp/docs/team/over-fitted.md

     * What it does: Enforces constraint that users have to add an index-unique case number to each person
     * Justification: Provides an identifier guaranteed to be unique to each person, primarily used to communicate about specific cases without unnecessarily using personal information.
-    * Highlight 1: This attribute was the first implemented by the team post-AB3 that implemented thorough testing before V1.2.
-Through the process, the testing methodology implemented in AB3 for person attributes was charted in sanityCheck.md for future reference [\80](https://github.com/AY2122S1-CS2103-W14-2/tp/pull/80).
+    * Highlight: Through implementing tests for case number, the testing methodology implemented in AB3 for person attributes was charted in sanityCheck.md for future reference [\80](https://github.com/AY2122S1-CS2103-W14-2/tp/pull/80).
-    * Highlight 2: This attribute was the first implemented by the team post-AB3 that implemented a compulsory constraint and so did not use optional.

 * **New Feature**: Added the ability to switch to enforcement mode view (schedule) [\114](https://github.com/AY2122S1-CS2103-W14-2/tp/pull/114)
     * What it does: Shows the user who has not been called for the current enforcement session.
     * Justification: This eliminates the need for the user to utilise a separate means of tracking which persons need to be called for the current enforcement session.
-This also provides a linear ordering by which to call people, eliminating enforcement complexity.
-    * Highlights: This attribute was the first to implement a new list-filtering predicate, in the process identifying unexpected implementation issues and solutions (cannot update view by mutating the same person attribute).
+    * Highlights: This attribute was the first to implement a new list-filtering predicate, in the process defining the procedure by which person list should be updated.

-* **New Feature**: Added the ability to store whether a person has been successfully called. [\114](https://github.com/AY2122S1-CS2103-W14-2/tp/pull/114)
+* **New Feature**: Added the ability to store whether a person has been called for the day. [\114](https://github.com/AY2122S1-CS2103-W14-2/tp/pull/114)
     * What it does: Allows the user to record whether a call has been attempted on a person for the current enforcement session
-    * Justification: This allows the user to remove called persons from the schedule without unnecessary modification to underlying person, facilitating linear workflow of enforcement mode.
+    * Justification: This allows the user to identify who has yet to be called easily.
-    * Highlight: This works together with the filter used in the prior feature to remove the person from enforcement view.
     * Credits: Ability to graphically view call status outside of enforcement mode from the UI in the form of an icon was implemented by [Frederick](https://github.com/frederickpek)

-* **New Feature**: Added the ability to record a successful call to enforce SHN on a person. [\114](https://github.com/AY2122S1-CS2103-W14-2/tp/pull/114)
-    * What it does: Allows the user to indicate that a person has been successfully called, removing that person from the enforcement view.
-    * Justification: This allows the user to remove called persons from the schedule without unnecessary modification to underlying person, facilitating linear workflow of enforcement mode.
-    * Highlight: This attribute was the first to implement modification of person attribute without the use of EditCommand in order to restrict unnecessary modification access to accommodate its frequent use.

 * **New Feature**: Added the ability to track the total number of failed calls on a person.
     * What it does: Allows the user to track the total number of failed calls on a person across enforcement sessions.
-    * Justification: This allows the user to track persons who consistently fail to comply with SHN requirements, subject to flagging to disciplinary channels.
+    * Justification: This allows the user to track persons who consistently fail to comply with SHN requirements.
     * Highlight: Failed call tracking can also be done across save states by copying JSON data over manually
-    * Credits: Naming convention and design refinements by [Lauren]()
+    * Credits: Naming convention and design refinements by [Lauren](https://github.com/lrnshk)

-* **New Feature**: Added the ability to record a failed call to enforce SHN on a person.
+* **New Feature**: Added the ability to indicate successful and failed calls to person for the given session. [\114](https://github.com/AY2122S1-CS2103-W14-2/tp/pull/114)
-    * What it does: Allows the user to indicate that a person has been unsuccessfully called, removing that person from the enforcement view.
+    * What it does: Allows the user to indicate that a person has been called, removing that person from the enforcement view, in addition to whether the person has been non-compliant to be recorded by the prior feature.
-    * Justification: Call status update is also expected as failed calls are still call attempts, so this would automatically update call status while automatically updating failed call tracker, improving enforcement efficiency.
+    * Justification: This allows the user to remove called persons from the schedule without unnecessary modification to underlying person, facilitating linear workflow of enforcement mode.
+    * Highlight: This attribute was the first to implement modification of person attribute without the use of EditCommand in order to restrict unnecessary modification access to accommodate its frequent use.

 * **New Feature**: Added the ability to create a new session for the current work day under enforcement mode
     * What it does: Automatically resets the call status of all persons under SHN while not modifying failed call count.